writetome51/abstract-app-paginator/README.md

 # AppPaginator

-A TypeScript/Javascript class intended for a fancy real-world web application.
+A TypeScript/Javascript class intended for a real-world web application.
-It is easy to use and supports batchination, in case the full dataset is too big to load entirely.
+It automatically batchinates (divides into batches) the full dataset in case it's huge.

 ## Constructor